dagartga/dagartga.github.io/_posts/2024-03-08-association-rule-learning.md

 <br>
 ### Actions <a name="overview-actions"></a>

-Based upon the tasks at hand - we apply Association Rule Learning, specifically *Apriori* to examine & analyse the strength of relationship between different products within the transactional data.
+Based upon the tasks at hand - we apply Association Rule Learning, specifically *Apriori* to examine and analyze the strength of relationship between different products within the transactional data.

 We firstly installed the apyori package, which contains all of the required functionality for this task.